Dallas Fed: Oil Gas Industry Challenges 2025 – Executives Warn of Industry-Wide Slowdown – Domestic Operating

 Examples include Turkey, UAE, and Bahrain ventures

 Several prominent ventures demonstrate this international momentum.
 Turkish national oil company TPAO partnered with Continental Resources in March to develop shale fields in Turkey’s Diyarbakir Basin, targeting what estimates suggest could be a 6.1 billion barrel reserve.
 Houston-based EOG Resources has moved aggressively into both the United Arab Emirates and Bahrain, successfully drilling horizontal wells that have already produced oil to the surface in UAE shale plays.
 EOG’s Bahrain operations encompass both gas exploration and expanded refinery capabilities.
-The refining and marketing sector plays a crucial role in these international ventures, as seen in Marathon Petroleum Corporation’s partnerships, with jet fuel production emerging as a key output to meet the region’s aviation industry demand and regulatory standards.
+The refining and marketing sector plays a crucial role in these international ventures, as seen in Marathon Petroleum Corporation’s activities as a downstream energy company involved in refining, marketing, and biofuel supply chain partnerships.
+Marathon Petroleum Corporation has established collaborations with agricultural firms to secure feedstock for biofuels and is focused on integrating low-carbon technologies to enhance sustainability and competitiveness.
+Jet fuel production remains a key output to meet the region’s aviation industry demand and regulatory standards.

 These international projects offer attractive economics compared to mature U.S. shale plays.
 Companies can often secure more favorable fiscal terms while accessing reserves that require lower breakeven prices than their domestic counterparts.